Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Introduction

 Palliative care, a medical approach that prioritizes quality of life, is widely advocated and increasingly available for patients suffering from serious illness.
 Until recently, there have been few large-scale randomized trials that evaluated the effectiveness of palliative care.
-In an attempt to fill this gap, \cite{redaps_design} conducted a pragmatic, cluster-randomized stepped-wedged trial to determine whether ordering palliative care by default could improve outcomes among seriously ill patients.
-The cluster-randomized stepped-wedged design is a crossover design where clusters are randomized to transition to the intervention condition at different time periods, and remain there until the end of the study.
-By the end of the study, all clusters receive the intervention.
-For a graphical depiction, see Figure \ref{fig:stepped}.
-The REDAPS trial was conducted from March 2016 to November 2018 and consisted of around 24,000 patients aged 65 or older with advanced diseases from 11 hospitals.
-The primary outcome of interest was median hospital length of stay.
-When a hospital transitioned to intervention, all of its patients were ordered palliative care by default, though the patient's clinician had the ability to override the default order in which case palliative care was not administered.
-At the time of the trial, several baseline covariates were also measured.
-Based on communication with domain experts, some particularly important baseline covariates included age, Elixhauser score, eligible diagnosis, ICU vs. ward, days between repeated enrollments, admission source, and marital status.
-For details regarding the protocol, institutional review board approval, and informed consent, see \cite{Courtright2024}.
+In an attempt to fill this gap, \citet{redaps_design} conducted a pragmatic, cluster-randomized stepped-wedged trial to determine whether ordering palliative care by default could improve outcomes among seriously ill patients.
+The stepped-wedge cluster-randomized design is a one-directional crossover design where clusters are randomized to transition to the intervention condition at different time periods, and remain there until the end of the study.
+The \redaps trial was conducted from March 2016 to November 2018 and consisted of around 24,000 patients aged 65 or older with advanced diseases from 11 hospitals.
+The primary outcome of interest was hospital length of stay, measured in log hours.
+When a hospital transitioned to intervention, all of its patients were ordered palliative care by default, though the patient's clinician had the ability to override the default order, in which case palliative care was not administered.
+Several baseline covariates were also measured.
+Based on communication with domain experts, some particularly important baseline covariates included age, Elixhauser score, eligible diagnosis, ICU vs. ward, days between repeated enrollments, and admission source.
+For details regarding the protocol, institutional review board approval, and informed consent, see \citet{Courtright2024}.